waleedrizwan/secscraper/README.md

 # About
 Scrapes Form 4 data from the SEC site.
-Will summarize data and print to a generated Excel file called Insider_Transactions
+Creates an Excel file containing summarized data for easy viewing.
+Run time varies with total # of companies and # of folders.

 # How to use
 - Clone Repo